 Tasmania’s Brand Ambassadors

 The Brand Tasmania Council appoints Brand Ambassadors to extend the strength and reach of its message.
-At present there are three:
+At present there are three and their profiles are below.

 Tetsuya Wakuda AO